-- Millennium Declaration.
-The General Assembly proclaimed that its fifty-fifth session in 2000 would be designated the Millennium Assembly.
+Millennium Declaration.
+For its fifty-fifth session, in 2000, the General Assembly was designated the Millennium Assembly.
 At a summit that year, Annan unveiled the UN’s Millennium Declaration.
-It set forth what are known as the Millennium Development Goals, a collection of "time-bound and measurable" targets for, among other things, reducing poverty, halting the spread of HIV/AIDS, and improving access to primary education.
-Other proposals included a security agenda relating to international law, peace operations, and stopping small-arms trafficking; and an environmental agenda that urged "a new ethic of conservation and stewardship."
-The development goals continue to be invoked by many governments and NGOs as a way to spur more aid toward the developing world.
+It set forth the Millennium Development Goals, a collection of “time-bound and measurable” targets for, among other things, reducing poverty, halting the spread of HIV/AIDS, and improving access to primary education.
+Other proposals included a security agenda relating to international law, peace operations, and small-arms trafficking, as well as an environmental agenda that urged “a new ethic of conservation and stewardship.”
+The development goals continue to be invoked by many governments and nongovernmental organizations to spur aid to developing countries.
 Significant inroads have been made on education, infant mortality, and poverty.
 In 2015, the General Assembly set new goals for sustainable development [PDF].